confluentinc/schema-registry/docs/avro.rst

 You can find out the details on how to use it to store Avro schemas and enforce certain compatibility rules during schema evolution by looking at the :ref:`schemaregistry_api`.

-These are the types of compatibility types:
+These are the compatibility types:

 .. include:: includes/compatibility_list.rst